NRS § 202.448 is the Nevada law that makes it a crime to issue a threat related to terrorism with the intent to:

 Note that it is not a defense to NRS 202.448 allegations that nobody was physically harmed.

-A person is not criminally liable for violating NRS 202.448 if he/she did not deliberately mean to injure or alarm anyone, cause panic, make a profit or interfere with government operations.
-If the D.A. cannot show that the defendant’s intentions were malicious, the whole case may be thrown out.
+You are not criminally liable for violating NRS 202.448 if you did not deliberately mean to injure or alarm anyone, cause panic, make a profit or interfere with government operations.
+If the D.A. cannot show that your intentions were malicious, the whole case may be thrown out.

 Example: While at a restaurant, Jack makes a bad joke to his wife how he hates air travel so much he is going to hijack his next flight.
 Someone at the next table overhears and informs the Las Vegas Metropolitan Police Department.
-But when the police determine Jack was not serious and had no intent to alarm anyone, they decide not to arrest him.
+But when the police determine Jack was joking, talking in hyperbole, and had no intent to alarm anyone, they decide not to arrest him.

 Had Jack in the above example made a similar comment while in the airport or on a plane, authorities probably would have detained and interrogated him extensively before letting him go.

-Perhaps someone falsely accused the defendant out of revenge, anger or an innocent misunderstanding.
+Perhaps someone falsely accused you out of revenge, anger or an innocent misunderstanding.

 Example: Kim is enraged at her ex-husband Tom for not paying child support.
 So she calls the Henderson Police and claims she heard him say that he was going to shoot up their church.
 The police arrest Tom for making terrorist threats.
 But if the defense attorney can show that Kim lied, the charge should be dropped.